 Your wife has stopped complaining because she knows its futile.
 You now have an entire room dedicated to your armory.
 You have more attachments than rail space on your rifles.
 You could arm a small militia.

-You’ve spent just about every day dreaming of that next upgrade or tacticool attachment for your AR or pistol, but have you thought about how you’re going to manage hauling all of this firepower and its gear to the range?
+You’ve spent just about every day dreaming of that next upgrade or tacticool attachment for your AR or pistol, but have you thought about how you’re going to manage hauling all of this firepower, gear, and ammunition to the range?

 Psssh, you wouldn’t be caught dead making multiple trips from the parking lot to the range, I mean, after all, you’re a MAN, right?
 So, what are you going to do?
 Stuff it all in a backpack?
 Destroy your gym bag with all the sharp edges?
 Drive your car straight through the front office and right up to the range counter?